-Taxes (whether income tax or capital gains tax) may be levied on the disposal or deemed disposal of any Notes held by a Resident Noteholder.
-In general, income tax will be leviable to the extent that a Resident Noteholder is a trader or has acquired the Tier 2 Notes for speculative purposes.
-In general, capital gains tax will be leviable to the extent that the Tier 2 Notes have been acquired by a Resident Noteholder for investment purposes and the disposal is not regarded as part of a profit-making transaction even though the South African Revenue Service has generally taken the view that these type of transactions would generally be on revenue account.
+Having regard to the provisions of section 24J(4) of the Income Tax Act, Taxes (whether income tax or capital gains tax) may be levied on the disposal or deemed disposal of any Notes held by a Resident Noteholder.
+In general, income tax will be leviable to the extent that a Resident Noteholder is a trader or has acquired the Notes for speculative purposes.
+Capital gains tax will be leviable to the extent that the Notes have been acquired by a Resident Noteholder for investment purposes and the disposal is not regarded as part of a profit-making transaction even though the South African Revenue Service has generally taken the view that these type of transactions would generally be on revenue account.